But what you should know is that a custom-designed QR Code attracts 50%-200% more scans than a plain black-and-white one.

 3. Edit the pattern of the eyes and data modules

 A. Types of QR Codes with a logo

 QR Code designing capabilities differ across different QR Code generators.
-However, most of the QR Code designs fall under two major categories:
+However, most QR Code designs fall under two major categories:

-1. QR Code with image as logo in the centre
+1. QR Code with an image as a logo in the centre

 But will adding a logo not interfere with the scannability of your QR Code?
 Don’t worry.
 It won’t!